Skip to main content

 6. Access to SNAP is associated with reduced health care costs.
 NCOA’s previous research on senior debt found that many older adults with debt make trade-offs that are potentially dangerous to their health, such as skipping meals and cutting pills in half.
 Access to benefits that help pay for food and health care reduces food insecurity and increase medication adherence—but the effects may be even bigger than that.
 A study of 60,000 low-income Maryland seniors found that SNAP participants are 23% less likely to enter a nursing home and 4% less likely to be hospitalized in the year after receiving SNAP than non-participants.5 SNAP participation was also linked to lower overall health care expenditures and Medicaid/Medicare costs.

-7. You can get all the information needed to help older adults apply for SNAP in one place.
-NCOA's BenefitsCheckUp matches your unique needs to relevant benefit programs, like SNAP, current eligibility requirements, and application information using a simple online screening tool.
-All you have to do is enter your ZIP code to get started.
+7. You can find everything you need to help older adults access SNAP in one place.
+NCOA's BenefitsCheckUp help people match their unique situation to relevant programs, including SNAP, providing current eligibility requirements and application guidance.
+Even with potential delays from the government shutdown, this simple online tool can help you explore other local benefits that can help.
+Just enter your ZIP code to get started.

 Sources

-1. USDA.
-Characteristics of Supplemental Nutrition Assisance Program Households in 2020.
-June 2022.
-Found on the internet at https://fns-prod.azureedge.us/sites/default/files/resource-files/Characteristics2020.pdf
+2. USDA.
+Characteristics of Supplemental Nutrition Assistance Program Households: Fiscal Year 2023.
+April 2025.
+Found on the internet at https://fns-prod.azureedge.us/sites/default/files/resource-files/snap-FY23-Characteristics-Report.pdf

 3. Center on Budget and Policy Priorities.
 A Quick Guide to SNAP Eligibility and Benefits.
 October 2023.
 Found on the internet at https://www.cbpp.org/research/food-assistance/a-quick-guide-to-snap-eligibility-and-benefits